 A few weeks ago, I was at a café, sharing sweet potato fries with friends, and I fell even harder in love with the starchy vegetable.
 These fries were smothered in smoked gouda, and as soon as I got home, I started dreaming about piles and piles of orange, cheesy fries.

 Faster than you can say ‘sweet potato,’ I was chopping potatoes, shredding cheese, and dicing pecans.
-These Smoked Gouda Sweet Potato Fries are baked to perfection, covered in goopy, smoky, flavorful cheese, and topped with crunchy nuts.
+These Baked Sweet Potato Fries with Smoked Gouda are baked to perfection, covered in goopy, smoky, flavorful cheese, and topped with crunchy nuts.

 To make these tasty fries, you need to cut up some sweet potatoes.
 Scrub them, and peel them if you want to– I don’t bother with peeling.
 Technically you should use about a half a pound of potatoes per person (or 4-5 average size potatoes for four people).